skyzh/mini-lsm/mini-lsm-book/src/01-block.md

 *Note: Some test cases might not pass after implementing this part.
 You might need to write your own test cases.*

 * Implement block checksum.
 Verify checksum when decoding the block.
-* Compress / uncompress block.
-Compress on `build` and uncompress on decoding.
+* Compress / Decompress block.
+Compress on `build` and decompress on decoding.